youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

 Lxd already supports creating apparmor child namespaces.
 Nesting requirement with user namespaces

-# Stacking Kernel Requirements

-Caveat: Audit subsystem is not namespaced

-## Authority to create a policy namespace
+# Authority to create a policy namespace

+Depends on apparmor and kernel versions

 * kernels up to ??? require capability MAC_ADMIN in the user namespace.

 * kernels ??? relax this to apparmor policy admin capable due to interaction with other LSMs mediating capability MAC_ADMIN for control of their own policy.
 IF unconfined apparmor policy admin capable may require cap MAC_ADMIN depending on how the current policy namespace is configured.

 * kernels ??? add the ability for users to create/admin their own policy.

+# Stacking Kernel Requirements

+Caveat: Audit subsystem is not namespaced

 ## Nesting Requirement